-The firm extends commercial lending commitments to investment-grade and non-investment-grade corporate borrowers.
-Commitments to investment-grade corporate borrowers are principally used for operating liquidity and general corporate purposes.
-The firm also extends lending commitments in connection with contingent acquisition financing and other types of corporate lending, as well as commercial real estate financing.
-Commitments that are extended for contingent acquisition financing are often intended to be short-term in nature, as borrowers often seek to replace them with other funding sources.
+Our commercial lending activities include lending to investment-grade and non-investment-grade corporate borrowers.
+Such commitments included commitments related to relationship lending activities (principally used for operating and general corporate purposes) and related to other investment banking activities (generally extended for contingent acquisition financing and are often intended to be short-term in nature, as borrowers often seek to replace them with other funding sources).
+The firm also extends lending commitments in connection with other types of corporate lending, as well as commercial real estate financing.

 In addition, the firm provides financing to clients who warehouse financial assets.
-These arrangements are secured by the warehoused assets, primarily consisting of retail and corporate loans.
+These arrangements are secured by the warehoused assets, primarily consisting of consumer and corporate loans.